Tobacco Prevention and Cessation for Youth and Young Adults

 Well-Ahead provides resources and technical assistance to help you implement a tobacco-free policy at your school and ensure it complies with Louisiana law, LA RS 17:240 (A) and (B).
 You can also make a request for tobacco-free and smoke-free signage for your school.

-Educators and coaches can also educate youth on the health risks of vapes, nicotine dependence, tobacco industry advertising tactics and youth tobacco data through trainings and presentations.
+The first step in prevention is education.
+Teachers and coaches can use these trainings and presentations to educate youth on the health risks of vapes, nicotine dependence, tobacco industry advertising tactics and youth tobacco data.

 - Request a training or presentation by contacting firstname.lastname@example.org—many are even youth-led!